HR Hub

 Third-party harassment

 Also dropped during the Act’s Parliamentary passage was the re-introduction of an employer’s liability for the harassment of employees by third parties.
 This would have reinstated employers’ potential liability for harassment where its employees are subject to harassment by a third party, even a third party over whom the employer does not have direct control.
 Therefore, the position regarding employers’ liability for third-party harassment remains unchanged (but see below for EHRC’s guidance).
 There is no specific legal protection, but workers who are sexually harassed by third parties may be able to bring other claims against their employer in certain circumstances.
+Again, this will change once the Employment Rights Bill comes into force.

 Updated EHRC’s guidance